-SUBJECT Drama Year 9 Course Outline Key Skills 3 A series of self-contained workshops in which you are introduced to and develop your understanding of a variety of Drama techniques; Page to Stage 3: A scripted unit aimed at allowing you to further develop your understanding of taking a character and plot from 'page to stage' Practitioners Two - Bertolt Brecht: You will learn the basic elements of Brecht's Epic Theatre and how to apply them to a performance text.
-Monologues: You will create a character from your own imagination and then write and perform a 3 minute monologue.
+SUBJECT Drama Year 9 Course Outline Language of Drama 3 A series of self-contained workshops in which you are introduced to and develop your understanding of a variety of Drama techniques;

+Brecht's Epic Theatre and how to apply them to a performance text.
+4. Staging Shakespeare 3 - A performance unit exploring a number of the classic monologues and soliloquies from Shakespeare's work 5.
 Devising - Real Life Events Using a real life news story/event as the stimulus, you will develop your own original devised performance using the skills learnt across the year.
-Movie Making: You will look at a variety of screenplay extracts and attempt to recreate scenes from "classic" movies Assessment Assessment takes the form of practical exploration, in-class performance, written and verbal reflection, and extended written exam.
-There is a formal assessment attache to each unit of work Year 9 Tests In addition to this, every unit of work has a spelling test and definitions test based on the key vocab for that term.
-Additional Resources and supporting activities All resources are sent through via google classroom Weebly has lists of keywords for each term and a breakdown of each termly homework Homework for the Year Year 9 TERM 1: LESSON DIARY Keep an evaluative diary detailing your 'Language of Drama' lessons.
-TERM 2: GLOSSARY Produce an illustrated booklet or powerpoint containing a minimum of 20 Drama keywords which you think are relevant to this term's work.
-TERM 3: BRECHT PRESENTATION Produce presentation on the life and works of Brecht.
-TERM 4: DESIGN IDEAS Present your ideas for design elements to enhance your monologue performance.
-TERM 5: DEVISING PORTFOLIO Create a portfolio of evidence about your group's devised class work.
-TERM 6: FILM PROJECT Make a poster, film still or trailer presenting your own interpretation of a well-known film Activities currently on offer include: a whole school summer show, Young Blood Theatre Festival and CUE Bristol Youth Theatre.
+6. Movie Making: You will look at a variety of screenplay extracts and attempt to recreate scenes from "classic" movies Assessment takes the form of practical exploration, in-class performance, written and verbal reflection, and extended written exam.
+There is a formal assessment attached to each unit of work n addition to this, every unit of work has a spelling test and definitions test based on the key vocab for that term.
+All resources are sent through via google classroom Activities currently on offer include: a whole school summer show, Young Blood Theatre Festival and CUE Bristol Youth Theatre.
 Enrichment Activities are reviewed every year and are open to change.
-Essential Reading Two by Jim Cartwright Students Performing Arts Workbook contains all the information required to support students through Dance, Drama and Music.
+Two by Jim Cartwright Students Performing Arts Workbook contains all the information required to support students through Dance, Drama and Music.
 This includes an overview of each unit of work and the vocabulary and definitions they are to learn.
 The resources for each unit of work are also made available via Google Classrooms.
 Resources include worksheets, PowerPoints and some film footage.
-Wider Reading The more performances students are introduced to, the more they will develop their skills.
-Useful websites such as www.stageworks.co.uk or the national theatre's official website offer a wide range of activities and ideas to develop performance and audience skills.
+The more performances students are introduced to, the more they will develop heir skills.
+Useful websites such as www.stageworks.co.uk or the national heatre's official website offer a wide range of activities and ideas to develop performance and audience skills.
 Bristol is a great city for theatre and performance with The Tobacco Factory and Bristol Old Vic offering a wide selection of plays and workshops.